-Please ensure that for correct recognition of the consumption data by the read-out software, entry of a customer number (e.g.: "1") is essential and the device numbers for the individual channels must be different.
+Please ensure that for correct recognition of the consumption data by the readout software, entry of a customer number (e.g.: "1") is essential.

 After the read-out the internal clock in the EK-86 is corrected and, where required, the fault register (status) in the DS function is deleted.